jbalson0808/Fires/README.md

 # Main Notebooks:
 * WeatherCall_Meteomatics - Get raw weather data from meteomatics website
 * preprocessing_weather - Adds rolling averages and population density.
-Output csv too large for github, will output to your notebook folder (weather_clean.csv).
+Output csv too large for github, will output to your notebook folder.
+    *  Output: weather_clean.csv
 * preprocessing_fires - Adds all dates and all 385 MGRS locations to the fires Kaggle data.
 Also adds fires_past3yrs rolling sum by MGRS block.
-Output csv too large for github, will output to your notebook folder (fires_clean.csv).
+Output csv too large for github, will output to your notebook folder.
+    *  Output: fires_clean.csv
 * merge_fires_weather - Merges the weather and fires output csv files together.
 Removes months Dec. - Mar. and also years 2000 - 2003.
 Years removed due to fires_past3yrs rolling sum.
-Output csv too large for github, will output to your notebook folder (data_clean.csv).
+Output csv too large for github, will output to your notebook folder.
+    *  Output: data_clean.csv

 # SQL Query for Target Day Lags:
 * Run data_clean.csv through SQL query to lag the fire occurances by 1, 2, 3, 4, and 5 days